Willi Castro Player Props: Twins vs. Red Sox

 Willi Castro At The Plate

-- In eight games played this season, Castro has had one game with a hit, and he had multiple hits that day.
+- Twice in 10 games this year, Castro has gotten aboard via a hit, and he had multiple hits in one of those games.

-- In eight games played this year, he has not hit a home run.
+- In 10 games played this season, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.